Christopher Steele: Disclosure and reactions

-In early January 2017, a two-page summary of the dossier was presented to President Barack Obama and incoming President Donald Trump in meetings with Director of National Intelligence James Clapper, FBI Director James Comey, CIA Director John Brennan, and NSA Director Admiral Mike Rogers.
+In early January 2017, a two-page summary of the dossier was presented to US President Barack Obama and incoming US President Donald Trump in meetings with Director of National Intelligence James Clapper, FBI Director James Comey, CIA Director John Brennan, and NSA Director Admiral Mike Rogers.

 On 10 January 2017, BuzzFeed News was the first media outlet to publish the full 35-page dossier.
 In publishing the Trump dossier, BuzzFeed said it had been unable to verify or corroborate the allegations.
 The UK issued a DSMA notice on 10 January 2017, requesting that the media not reveal Steele's identity, although the BBC and other UK news media released the information in news stories the same day.
 Trump said the dossier's allegations were "fake news" during a press conference.
 Vladimir Putin also dismissed the claims.

 Ynet, an Israeli online news site, reported that US intelligence advised Israeli intelligence officers to be cautious about sharing information with the incoming Trump administration, until the possibility of Russian influence over Trump, suggested by Steele's report, has been fully investigated.

 Former British ambassador to Russia, Sir Tony Brenton, read Steele's report.
 Speaking on Sky News he said, "I've seen quite a lot of intelligence on Russia, and there are some things in it which look pretty shaky".
 Brenton expressed some doubts due to discrepancies in how the dossier described aspects of the hacking activities, as well as Steele's ability to penetrate the Kremlin and Russian security agencies, given that he is an outsider.

 On 15 March 2017, former Acting CIA Director Michael Morell raised questions about the dossier.
 He was concerned about the accuracy of the information, due to the approach taken by Steele to gather it.
 Steele gave money to intermediaries and the intermediaries paid the sources.
 Morell said, "Unless you know the sources, and unless you know how a particular source acquired a particular piece of information, you can't judge the information—you just can't."
 Morell, described as a "Clinton ally" by NBC News, strongly believes that Russia attempted to influence the election via social media, but that there is "smoke but no fire" on Trump's collusion with Russia.
 In a 2020 Washington Post editorial, Morell summarized his view that Russia launched a "human intelligence operation" against the Trump campaign, and that several officials in the Trump campaign may have passed on information due to "naivete".